-Background: The City of Stockton has demonstrated it's commitment to the enhancement of public safety through a comprehensive, collaborative community partnership in the Marshall Plan on Crime, and successfully participated in multiple federal programs such as the National Initiative on Police-Community Trust Building.
+Background: The City of Stockton has demonstrated it's commitment to the enhancement of public safety through a comprehensive, collaborative community partnership in the Marshall Plan on Crime, and successfully participated in multiple federal programs such as the National Initiative for Building Community Trust and Justice.
 While the City has reduced the overall crime rate significantly, there is room for improvement.